-The only women’s-specific daypack on our list, the Tempest 20 is, in simple terms, the women’s version of the Osprey Talon 22, our top ranked daypack.
+The only women’s-specific daypack on our list, the Osprey Tempest 20 Backpack is, in simple terms, the women’s version of the Osprey Talon 22, our top ranked daypack.
 It’s not, however, just the same pack in different colours.

 While the overall design is pretty similar to that of the Talon 22, and therefore benefits from the same features that we have already mentioned, it is slightly smaller fitting a woman't body much better.

 For women or even smaller men with shorter torsos, buying a women’s daypack can be immensely helpful, as the slight shift in the weight distribution and the fitting size can make the difference between a comfortable day’s hike, and a really horrible one.

-Although it is smaller in capacity, this daypack holds more padding than the Osprey Talon 22 and has all the same features.
+Although it is smaller in capacity, this Women's Osprey daypack holds more padding than the Osprey Talon 22 and has all the same features.